pdpipe/pdpipe/README.rst

   import pdpipde as pdp
   drop_name = pdp.ColDrop("Name")

+All pipeline stages have a predefined precondition function that returns True for dataframes to which the stage can be applied.
 By default, pipeline stages raise an exception if a DataFrame not meeting their precondition is piped through.
-This behaviour can be set per-stage by assigning ``exraise`` with a bool in a constructor call:
+This behaviour can be set per-stage by assigning ``exraise`` with a bool in the constructor call.
+If ``exraise`` is set to ``False`` the input DataFrame is instead returned without change:

 .. code-block:: python